tjntomas/HADashboard-widgets/README.md

 select * from "°F";
 ````
 and press enter.
 The semicolon at the end is required.
-The result should be the history for all your temperature device.
+The result should be the history for all your temperature devices.

 When you are happy with your query, just add the query to your widget definition:
 ````sql